 John-Paul Boyd Arbitration Chambers provides mediation, arbitration, med-arb and parenting coordination services for family law disputes throughout Alberta and British Columbia.
 John-Paul Boyd is a senior family law lawyer nationally known for his big-picture approach to family justice issues, contributions to public and professional legal education on family law, and special expertise in disputes concerning parenting, support and jurisdiction.

 John-Paul’s goal is to help the individuals involved in a family law dispute resolve their differences with courage, respect and integrity.
 We aim to resolve family law problems fairly, quickly and at the lowest possible cost, while reducing the impact of the disagreement on children, minimizing conflict and promoting parents’ ability to work together into the future.

 Arbitrations with John-Paul will usually begin with an attempt to resolve the dispute through mediation before proceeding to a hearing, unless the parties prefer to skip mediation and head directly to the hearing.
-Arbitrations will begin with a conference to confirm the issues in dispute, set deadlines, fix a date for the hearing and select the rules that will be followed.
+Arbitrations will begin with an initial conference to confirm the issues in dispute, set deadlines, fix a date for the hearing and select the rules and processes that will be followed.

-John-Paul has developed a comprehensive set of rules specifically designed for the arbitration of family law disputes.
+John-Paul has developed a comprehensive set of rules, available for download in the Rules of Procedure page, that are specifically designed for the arbitration of family law disputes.
 The rules offer a wide range of procedural options and are intended to ensure that: the level of process provided is proportionate to the complexity, importance and value of the issues in dispute; the needs and wishes of children are heard and taken into account; and, the dispute is resolved as quickly as possible at as low a cost as possible.

 For people wishing or required to participate in parenting coordination, John-Paul takes a firm but pragmatic and child-centred approach to resolving parenting disputes and implementing the terms of final orders and agreements on parenting.
 His long-term goals are to help the parties learn to communicate more effectively, identify behaviours that frustrate their ability to cooperate and develop strategies to resolve disagreements on their own.

 children’s legal services